-As there has been no such update to date, but the guidance clearly states intent, we have applied the latest guidance, reflecting the current best available method for assessing impact from noise on marine mammals.
+As there has been no such update to date, but the guidance clearly states its intention to consider new scientific findings, we have applied the latest guidance (National Oceanic and Atmospheric Administration, 2024), reflecting the current best available method for assessing impact from noise on marine mammals.
+This means that it is "AUD INJ" (previously "PTS") that is the criteria for injury, not "TTS".

-2.3 Thresholds for Marine mammals
+Thresholds for Marine mammals 2.3

-The zone of injury in this study is classified as the distance over which a fleeing marine mammal can suffer PTS leading to non-reversible auditory injury.
-Injury thresholds are based on a dual criteria approach using both un-weighted $L_P$ (maximal instantaneous SPL) and marine mammal hearing weighted SEL.
+The zone of injury in this study is classified as the distance over which a fleeing marine mammal can suffer AUD INJ leading to non-reversible auditory injury.
+Injury thresholds are based on a dual criteria approach using both un-weighted LP (maximal instantaneous SPL) and marine mammal hearing weighted SEL.
 The hearing weighting function is designed to represent the sensitivity for each group within which acoustic exposures can have auditory effects.
 The categories include:

-- Low Frequency (LF) cetaceans: Marine mammal species such as baleen whales (e.g. minke whale Balaenoptera acutorostrata). - High Frequency (HF) cetaceans: Marine mammal species such as dolphins, toothed whales, beaked whales and bottlenose whales (e.g., bottlenose dolphin Tursiops truncatus and white-beaked dolphin Lagenorhynchus albirostris). - Very High Frequency (VHF) cetaceans: Marine mammal species such as true porpoises, river dolphins and pygmy/dwarf sperm whales and some oceanic dolphins, generally with auditory centre frequencies above 100 kHz) (e.g., harbour porpoise Phocoena phocoena). - Phocid Carnivores in Water (PCW): True seals, earless seals (e.g., harbour seal Phoca vitulina and grey seal Halichoreus grypus); hearing in air is considered separately in the group PCA. - Other Marine Carnivores in Water (OCW): Including otariid pinnipeds (e.g., sea lions and fur seals), sea otters and polar bears; in-air hearing is considered separately in the group Other Marine Carnivores in Air (OCA). - Sirenians (SI): Manatees and dugongs.
+- Low Frequency (LF) cetaceans: Marine mammal species such as baleen whales (e.g. minke whale Balaenoptera acutorostrata). - High Frequency (HF) cetaceans: Marine mammal species such as dolphins, toothed whales, beaked whales and bottlenose whales (e.g., bottlenose dolphin Tursiops truncatus and white-beaked dolphin Lagenorhynchus albirostris). - Very High Frequency (VHF) cetaceans: Marine mammal species such as true porpoises, river dolphins and pygmy/dwarf sperm whales and some oceanic dolphins, generally with auditory centre frequencies above 100 kHz) (e.g., harbour porpoise Phocoena phocoena). - Phocid Carnivores in Water (PCW): True seals, earless seals (e.g., harbour seal Phoca vitulina and grey seal Halichoreus grypus); - Other Marine Carnivores in Water (OCW): Including otariid pinnipeds (e.g., sea lions and fur seals), sea otters and polar bears. - Sirenians (SI): Manatees and dugongs.
 This group is only represented in the NOAA guidelines.

 These weightings are used in this study and are shown in Figure 2-1.
-It should be noted that not all of the above hearing groups of marine mammals will be present in the SI Works survey area, but all hearing groups are presented in this report for completeness.
+It should be noted that not all of the above hearing groups of marine mammals will be present in the SI Works AoI, but all hearing groups are presented in this report for completeness.